chauhanps/ps/_publications/2022-12-16-paper-title-number-4.md

 title: "Identification of novel natural product inhibitors of BRD4 using high throughput virtual screening and MD simulation"
 collection: publications
 permalink: /publication/2022-12-16-paper-title-number-4
+excerpt: Bromodomains, vital in gene expression regulation, are implicated in various diseases, making them targets for therapeutic intervention.
+BRD4, a well-studied bromodomain in cancers like AML and Burkitt Lymphoma, has attracted attention for inhibitor development.
+However, existing inhibitors often lack specificity and safety.
+Our study screened natural compounds from the NPASS database against BRD4-BD1 using computational methods.
+Five inhibitors with comparable or superior binding affinity compared to JQ1 were identified, including NPC268484 (Palodesangren-B), NPC295021 (Candidine), and NPC313112 (Buxifoliadine-D).
+These findings offer potential candidates for further validation in future experimental studies.
 date: 2022-12-16
 venue: 'J Biomol Struct Dyn'
 paperurl: 'https://www.tandfonline.com/doi/abs/10.1080/07391102.2022.2155346'